Postnatal depression and perinatal mental health

 What if I don't get the support that I need?

 The symptoms of perinatal mental health problems can change a lot from day to day.
-It might be hard for health professionals, like your doctor or midwife, to understand what you're experiencing and offer the right support for you.
+It might be hard for health professionals, like your doctor or midwife, to understand what you're experiencing and offer the right support.

-If you don't feel like you're getting the help and support you need, you can bring this up with a health professional.
+If you don't feel like you're getting the support you need, you can talk to a health professional.
 See our pages on how to talk to your doctor for more advice.

 References and bibliography available on request.